 Response:

 DEQ has revised the proposed rules to retain the $40 fee for manufacturers who make fewer than 50 computers a year.
-Advisory committee members did not support exempting these manufacturers from registering and paying a registration fee, and DEQ has not proposed an exemption for this rulemaking.
+Advisory committee members did not support exempting small manufacturers from registering and paying a registration fee, and DEQ has not proposed an exemption for this rulemaking.

 Oregon’s electronics recycling law already provides an exit from registration for manufacturers who no longer sell covered devices.
-The law does not require the manufacturer of a covered device to continue to register its brand/device if its brand is no longer sold in Oregon.
+The law does not require the manufacturer of a covered device to continue to register its brand/device if that brand is no longer sold in Oregon.
 It does provide, however, that DEQ may notify and require a manufacturer to register if its device is returned for recycling through E-Cycles (determined through sampling returns).

 DEQ acknowledges that not all small computer stores have registered and paid registration fees.
 DEQ attempts to identify and follows up on reports of unregistered manufacturers but has not focused compliance oversight on small manufacturers.